armin-reichert/mazes/README.md

 # mazes

-Maze generation algorithms in Java
+Maze generation algorithms implemented in Java 8 (using streams and lambda expressions)

-Main emphasis is on readability of generation algorithms by separating graph algorithm from visualization.
+My main goal was to provide maze generation algorithms in a readable form that clearly shows the underlying graph manipulation, not polluted by details of rendering and internals of the used grid data structure.

+To achieve this
+- Graph and Grid interfaces are provided as the API on which the generators operate
+- An efficient implementation of the Grid API is provided
+- A publish-subscribe mechanism for observing graph operations is provided
+- Maze generation algorithms work strictly against the Grid API, renderers are attached as graph listeners

-Implemented algorithms:
+Implemented maze generation algorithms:

-- Aldous Broder
+- Aldous-Broder
 - Binary Tree (top-down and random)
 - Eller's
-- My own variation of Eller's growing the maze inside out
+- My own variation of Eller's growing the maze inside-out
-- Hunt-And-Kill
+- Hunt-And-Kill (top-down and random)
 - Iterative random depth-first-search
 - Kruskal Minimum Spanning Tree
 - Prim Minimum Spanning Tree